saurtron/spring/doc/site/content/articles/unit-ghosts.markdown

    - Standard radar wobble behaviour.

 So, immobile non-building units don't do this by default, but the behaviour can be enabled by setting leavesGhost at unitDef.

+### Dead and live ghosts

+Ghost behave slightly different if tied to a live unit (live ghosts), or independent of any units (dead ghosts).
+Dead ghosts simply stay at the place they were created at, but live ghosts can move with the unit so in certain situations the ghosts may need to be toggled to avoid leaking hidden game information to players.

 ### leavesGhost units who move